lv2/pugl/doc/c/events.rst

 Cairo Context
 -------------

-A Cairo context is created for each :struct:`PuglEventExpose`, and only exists during the handling of that event.
+A Cairo context is created for each :struct:`PuglExposeEvent`, and only exists during the handling of that event.
 Null is returned by :func:`puglGetContext` at any other time.